4 Examples of How Creative People Use Chatbots

 Well, it is indeed a robot, but it doesn’t necessarily have to sound like one.

-Besides the common usage of chatbots in customer service, where it’s got the most recognition as well as the worst wrath, chatbots can also bring value to users in several other ways.
+Besides the common usage of chatbots in customer service, chatbots can also bring value to users in several other ways.
 While the ultimate goal of chatbots is to engage users more, there are unorthodox approaches that people may not expect.

-Take a look at how organizations from all over the world have taken the chatbot, which some people have deemed a one trick pony, and bring it closer to people in various original forms.
+Take a look at how organizations from all over the world have taken the chatbot.
+It’s considered one tyrick pon omething that people have deemed a one trick pony, and bring it closer to people in various original forms.

-In case you have never heard of Casper, it’s a startup that has evolved from just selling mattresses to developing a whole culture of sleep, which involves not only a wide range of products from pillows to pet beds but also a yearly conference that centers around the topic of sleep.
+In case you have never heard of Casper, it’s a startup that has evolved from just selling mattresses to developing a whole culture of sleep.
+Casper involves not only a wide range of products from pillows to pet beds but also a yearly conference that centers around the topic of sleep.

-In 2016, Casper introduced a brand new chatbot called Insomnobot3000 that operates on text messages instead of a third party messaging app or on their own website, which the idea itself was already quite out of the box.
-And the chatbot was meant to entertain people who have trouble falling asleep at night.
+In 2016, Casper introduced a brand new chatbot called Insomnobot3000 that operates on text messages instead of a third party messaging app or on their own website.
+This idea itself was already quite out of the box.
+And the chatbot entertains people who have trouble falling asleep at night.
 So if people text the bot during the day, it’ll refuse to talk (because apparently, it’s really busy).
-However, between the 11 pm and 5 am, the bot is supposed to not only engage in long conversations but sometimes also initiate one.
+However, between the 11 pm and 5 am, the bots not only engage in long conversations but sometimes also initiate one.
 The intention behind the bot is to become a companion for people who suffer from insomnia when the rest of the world is already asleep.

-While the question over whether the bot will, ironically, make it even more difficult for people to fall asleep, as the blue light from mobile phones is known to be detrimental to the level of sleep-inducing hormones, is to be taken into consideration, and the review has been mixed about how entertaining, or frustrating, the bot actually is, it should be acknowledged that the idea and motive behind the bot has been an exciting example of how chatbots can be used to improve various aspects of human life.
+The question remains whether the bot will make it more difficult for people to fall asleep, as the as the blue light from mobile phones is known to be detrimental to sleep-inducing hormone level.
+The review has been mixed about how entertaining, or frustrating, the bot actually is. it should be acknowledged that the idea and motive behind the bot have been an exciting example of how chatbots can be used to improve various aspects of human life.

 Duolingo is a free self-learning language site that offers courses in up to 30 languages and has up to 300 million active users as of Oct 2018.